Why visit Trinidad, Cuba + FREE Travel Guide

 When we arrived in Trinidad from Havana we were struck by the contrast between the two cities.
 Trinidad is much-much smaller, with cobbled streets and two-storey buildings, low paced and charmingly cosy.

 Trinidad is a UNESCO World Heritage Site and there is the reason why.
 Trinidad was a prosperous city in 18th and 19th century all due to sugar trade.
 In the mid 19th century, the sugar cane industry has declined and the city lost its importance as an industrial centre and therefore followed with the lack of development.
 Much of Trinidad's urban fabric, including the irregular system of squares and plazas, cobblestone streets and other historical and urban elements, has been preserved.
 The use of centuries-old techniques and building materials has persisted, including traditional lime mortar, wood, terracotta clay roofing tiles and cobbled streets.
 Buildings along the cobblestone streets of Trinidad are predominantly one or two-storey height ranging from modest, vernacular to luxurious villas.
-Palacio Brunet and Palacio Cantero are the finest examples of the golden age of the city.
+Palacio Brunet (marked on a map) and Palacio Cantero (Museo de Historia de Trinidad, marked on the map) are the finest examples of the golden age of the city.

-- A guided tour of the woods with stops at the waterfalls (approx. 2 hours)
+A guided tour in the mountain forest with stops at the waterfalls (approx. 2 hours)

-This is an easy to intermediate hike, with few spots with quite steep steps.
+This is an easy to intermediate hike- a few places had steep steps.
 The temperature in the mountains is slightly lower and the hike is through the forest, so you're covered in a shade most of the time which makes hiking more enjoyable.
 We stopped at Poza del Venado- the small waterfall with a natural pool for a break and a swim.
 The water was refreshingly cold.
 Then we continued the path towards the a 20m height waterfall- Salto el Rocio

 During the hike our tour guide was showing us the unique flora and fauna, we also spotted the national bird - the Tocororo.